Difference Between IPS and IDS

 Below are the top 5 comparisons between IPS vs IDS:

-Key differences between IPS vs IDS
+Key differences between IPS and IDS

 Let us discuss some key differences between IPS vs IDS in the following points: